I'm a knitter, mother, sister, and friend who likes to write cute and simple knitting patterns for babies.

 - Four US #6 (4 mm) double-pointed needles or a circular needle

 - Yarn needle

-- Category 4 medium worsted weight yarn with a total length of approximately 50 to 100 yards: Color A (white) approx. 42 - 86 yards and Color B (yellow) 8 - 14 yards
+- Category 4 medium worsted weight yarn with a total length of approximately 50 to 100 yards: Color A (white) approx. 42 to 86 yards and Color B (yellow) 8 to 14 yards

-- A stitch marker for a circular needle user
+- Stitch marker for a circular needle user